Wal-Mart plans $50 billion "buy American" push

 Along that line, the company said starting on Memorial Day in May, it plans to hire 100,000 U.S. veterans over five years, a move supported by First Lady Michelle Obama.

-"We've developed a national paralysis that's driven by all of us waiting for someone else to do something," Walmart U.S. Chief Executive Bill Simon said in prepared remarks for the NRF.
+"We've developed a national paralysis that's driven by all of us waiting for someone else to do something," Simon said in prepared remarks for the NRF.
 "But if we're waiting on government, we're waiting on a process that can't act with the same speed as business."

 Depending on the time of year, there are anywhere from 15,000 to 50,000 job postings at Walmart.
 The company said it promotes about 170,000 people each year to jobs with more responsibility and higher pay.